wout/rosetta/README.md

 ```

 This will return a struct containing all the translation data for the given key.
-To get the translation for the currently selected locale, call the `t` method:
+To get the translation for the currently selected locale, call the `l`
+(localize) method:

 ```cr
 Rosetta.t("user.name").l